 Journal of Advances In Allergy & Immunologic Diseases(JAAID)

-Immunological Role of the Maternal Uterine Microbiome in PregnancySubmit Manuscript no this topic Topic Articles: 0
+Immunological Role of the Maternal Uterine Microbiome in PregnancySubmit Manuscript on this topic

 The success of implantation and pregnancy development is based on interactive processes and complex signaling between embryonic and maternal tissues.
 Modulation of the maternal immune system prior to conception thus plays a major role in determining subsequent pregnancy outcome.
 During early pregnancy, even subtle alterations in endometrial immunity and in the surrounding environment can have potentially negative impacts on the implantation process and placental development.
 Consistent with this, several studies have shown that an abnormal endometrial inflammatory status is associated with recurrent pregnancy loss.
 Furthermore, reduced immune tolerance to trophoblastic tissues has been suggested as an early mechanism responsible for “poor placentation” and pre-eclampsia, the obstetric syndrome characterized by the occurrence of arterial hypertension and proteinuria, which is still a main cause of maternal and neonatal morbidity and mortality.